Brunton, Inc.: Magnetic compasses

+In 1997, Brunton introduced an electronic fluxgate compass called the Brunton Outback.
+Imported from Taiwan, the Outback featured gimbal-mounted magnetic sensors.
+Brunton claimed that the Outback could be tilted in use up to 15 degrees while producing accurate readings.
+Storing up to 10 bearings in its memory, the Outback also featured a night navigation mode with illuminated arrows to warn the user if he walked off-course.
+The Outback was criticized for poor rain resistance and short overall battery life, and was eventually replaced by the Brunton Nomad electronic compass, which was produced in two versions.
+Poor sales caused Brunton to discontinue the Nomad in 2011.

-In 1998, Brunton introduced its Eclipse™ range of imported liquid-filled baseplate compasses featuring low-profile vials, a magnified readout in 1-degree increments, and an unconventional, patented circle-over-circle magnetized disk in place of a traditional pointed needle, set into an extremely shallow liquid-filled capsule.
+In 1998, Brunton introduced its Eclipse range of imported liquid-filled baseplate compasses featuring low-profile vials, a magnified readout in 1-degree increments, and an unconventional, patented circle-over-circle magnetized disk in place of a traditional pointed needle, set into an extremely shallow liquid-filled capsule.
 The Eclipse compasses included the Model 8096 GPS, the Model 8097, and the Model 8099 Pro.
-Like older Brunton outdoor compasses, the Eclipse™ series used no-tools adjustable declination.
-Designed by Brunton, but imported from China, some owners of Eclipse™ compasses reported issues with air bubbles forming in the compass vials as well as parallax issues when using the sighting mechanism.
+Like older Brunton outdoor compasses, the Eclipse series used no-tools adjustable declination.
+Designed by Brunton, but imported from China, some owners of Eclipse compasses reported issues with air bubbles forming in the compass vials as well as parallax issues when using the sighting mechanism.
 The shallow capsule depth also limited the compass' ability to point accurately to north in varying magnetic zones.